Viburnum acerifolium: Distribution and habitat

-Habitat
+It is adapted for USDA hardiness zones of 4 to 8.
+It grows in and around upland forest, able to do well in full shade and dry soils.
+It grows mostly in acidic soil of pH 5.0 to 6.5, but can tolerate up to 7.5.

-Landscape architects and designers have often recommended it for shady, dry locations for several decades, but it is only sold at a few very large, diverse nurseries or specialty or native plant nurseries and is not generally well known in the trade or with homeowners.
+Landscape architects and designers have often recommended it for shady, dry locations for several decades, but it is only sold at a few large, diverse nurseries or specialty and native plant nurseries, and is not generally well known in the trade or among homeowners.
 Its native habitats include thickets, mixed woods, bluffs, and ravines.

 Ecology

 The species' flowers are known for production of nectar and pollen which are then carried by the bee species from Andrenidae and Halictidae families as well as flies from the Empididae and Syrphidae families.
 The flowers also attract beetles, wasps and various butterflies (including skippers).

+The fruit attracts butterflies and birds.
+Viburnum acerifolium is a larval host to the Celastrina ladon butterfly.

 The berries are eaten by various mammals including skunks, rabbits, deer, the eastern chipmunk, white-footed mouse and deer mice.
-C. acerifolium also attracts various aphids, such as Viburnum leaf beetle, the wood-boring larvae of Oberea deficiens and Oberea tripunctata.
+V. acerifolium also attracts various aphids, such as Viburnum leaf beetle, the wood-boring larvae of Oberea deficiens and Oberea tripunctata.

 The scientific and common names refer to the superficial similarity of the leaves to those of some maples (Acer); the plant is occasionally mistaken for young maples, but is readily distinguished by the flowers and fruit; the viburnum produces small, purple berries, while maples produce dry, winged seeds.